tashian/heal.lgbt/content/_index.md

 In fact, a lot of self-care comes down to listening to yourself in ways you may not be accustomed to, and simply responding to what you ntoice.

 If you want to get really fancy, [determine your skin type](https://theacidqueenblog.com/2016/06/23/skin-types-proclivities-and-conditions/).

-### Take care of plants

-A cursory look at #boyswithplants on Instagram will show that queers and plants have always been in a symbiotic relationship.
-If you aren't taking care of a plant, get one plant.
-If you have one and are successfully taking care of it, get another.
-If you keep killing plants, keep getting more plants and trying not to kill them.
-And they're cheap af—often free.

-Why is this self-care?
-Because taking care of another helps you take care of yourself.
-A plant will force some stability in your schedule and your living situation, and stability is a foundation of self-care.
-Plants require you to slow down to Plant Time.
-To follow the rhythm of another creature, one that moves slowly and does one thing very well.
-What can you learn from that?

-Plants will make your home feel cozier and more inviting.
-Only plants can fill a space with such beautiful shapes, colors, and life energy.
-Plants are affordable elegance.

 ### Good feels, motivation, and inspiration
 Bring in regular motivation and reminders for self-care: